jackson-lafrance/variance/README.md

 - Firestore database for session tracking
 - Real-time statistics and bankroll management

-See FIREBASE_SETUP.md for configuration instructions.
+See `PROJECT_SUMMARY.md` for detailed architecture and setup information.

 ## Learning Path